NozitheloNtini/SQL-Portfolio/README.md

 ## Welcome to Nozithelo Ntini's SQL Portfolio

-Welcome to my SQL Portfolio!
-Here, you’ll find a collection of projects demonstrating my expertise in SQL, covering various data analysis scenarios.
-Feel free to explore the projects and reach out if you have any questions or feedback!
+Uncover the power of data-driven insights in my SQL Portfolio.
+Dive into projects demonstrating technical proficiency and business acumen.
+For interactive visualizations, check out my [Tableau Dashboards](https://public.tableau.com/app/profile/nozithelo.ntini/vizzes).

 ## 📚 Table of Contents
 - [About](#about)